jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 Everything other than pay package ranging from reimbursement for continuing education to vacation discounts, PTO,401k, health benefits which includes HSAs, FSAs & HRAs and free snacks/meals can help attract top talent and sway them your way when making a job decision.
 Organizations can take the help of a PEO (Professional Employer organization) which can help with the benefits

 ## **Hire the Person best fit for the role you can Find**
-It is best to use the approach of finding the smartest person you can find. *“Hire for strengths; don’t expect to develop weak areas of performance, habits, and talents.
+It is best to use the approach mentioned here for finding the smartest person you can find. *“Hire for strengths; don’t expect to develop weak areas of performance, habits, and talents.
 Build on what is great about your new employee in the first place.”*
 Following strategies can be employed to find out if the applicant is best for the job:
 <ul><li>Figure out what role they will play beyond job description.</li>
 <li>Have some basic idea of what their job duties and responsibilities in their current firm.</li>